French Wars of Religion: "Third" war (1568–1570)

-In reaction to the Peace, Catholic confraternities and leagues sprang up across the country in defiance of the law throughout the summer of 1568.
-Huguenot leaders such as Condé and Coligny fled court in fear for their lives, many of their followers were murdered, and in September, the Edict of Saint-Maur revoked the freedom of Huguenots to worship.
+In reaction to the Peace, Catholic confraternities and leagues sprang up across the country in defiance of the law throughout the summer of 1568, while in Paris the Cardinal of Lorraine, who dominated the royal council, and Henri, Duke d'Anjou (brother and heir to the king) hatched a plot to seize Protestant towns and leaders.
+Many followers of Coligny and Condé were murdered, and in September, the Edict of Saint-Maur revoked the freedom of Huguenots to worship.
+However Condé and Coligny managed to escape at La Rochelle, where they organized a new army.
 In November, William of Orange led an army into France to support his fellow Protestants, but, the army being poorly paid, he accepted the crown's offer of money and free passage to leave the country.